The American icon was always meant to be a novelist, never a screenwriter.

 In 1939, after a string of failures and two years of hard work, Fitzgerald’s Hollywood dream had dissipated.
 MGM allowed his contract to lapse.

-The ray of light in Fitzgerald’s Hollywood years came in the form of a young, English-born gossip columnist named Sheilah Graham.
+The ray of light in Fitzgerald’s final years came in the form of a young, English-born gossip columnist named Sheilah Graham.
 In early 1937, at age 33, Graham had divorced John Graham Gillam, her husband of 15 years, who, by most accounts was never the right match for her: he was impotent, had gone bankrupt many times over, and allowed her to go out with other men while looking the other way.
 She had married him at 18, hoping to improve her financial and social prospects, having come from an extraordinarily difficult background that she had kept hidden for the majority of her life.

 Born in Leeds, England, as Lily Shiel, she was raised in an East London slum until she was ten months old.
 When her father died, her mother took a job as a washerwoman and raised her in a rented basement room in London.
-When she died six years later, Graham wound up in nearby Jews Hospital; shortly thereafter, she was transferred to the Orphan Asylum in Norwood.
+When she died six years later, Graham wound up in nearby Jews Hospital; later, she was transferred to the Orphan Asylum in Norwood.

 Their relationship would last until his death, and, although Graham would marry twice more, she called her time with Fitzgerald her most meaningful relationship.
 “I was never a mistress,” she wrote.
 “I was a woman who loved Scott Fitzgerald for better or worse until he died.”